lm3nitro/Projects/New/Bash/SMTP Service Email.md

 ## Google Configuration

 Prior to starting, I already had a gmail account set up.
-The only thing that we will need to configure is an App Password.
+The only thing that I will need to configure is an App Password.
 However, in order for the option to be enabled, the gmail account will first need to have 2-step authentication configured.
 To get this set up sign-in to gmail, go to account settings > security.
 Ensure that 2-step verification is enabled:

 ![Pasted image 20241016001208](https://github.com/user-attachments/assets/2513d4ce-53ac-4ada-ab8d-ed256354b16b)